How to Use Inbound Prospecting to Get More Sales

 This helps you have conversations to move them to the next step in your sales funnel.

-Use External Sales Teams to Manage Your Inbound Prospecting
+Use External Sales Teams to Manage Inbound Prospecting

-Full-time in-house teams that take care of inbound prospecting and all the associated tasks are expensive to run.
+Full-time in-house teams that handle inbound prospecting and all the associated tasks are expensive to run.
 By outsourcing externally, you'll save on hiring and training costs.

-Depending on the size of your company and your marketing growth objectives, a decent outsourced sales firm would be significantly less costly than an in-house team because you won't have to run with extra costs.
+Depending on your company's size and marketing growth objectives, a decent outsourced sales firm would be significantly less costly than an in-house team because you won't have to run with extra costs.

 After all, the SDR or BDR you're hiring internally will need time to be trained on how to do the job.

-Whereas SDRs and BDRs at SalesPipe already have the knowledge they need to start inbound prospecting right away.
+Whereas SDRs and BDRs at SalesPipe already know to start inbound prospecting immediately.

 Time